 The most popular trails, however, are on the north side of the park, which is a wilderness area.
 You can hike a 3-mile loop or add a second loop for 6.5 miles of trail.
 These shady trails, with occasional views of the river, pass through a variety of habitats.

 The campground has 34 campsites with full hookups.
-Rates are $22 per night, plus tax and a $6.70 reservation fee.
+Rates are $22 per night, plus tax and a non-refundable $6.70 reservation fee.
 There are also equestrian campsites available and a primitive backpacking campsite ($5 per person), which entails a 2.5-mile hike.
 The primitive site has a picnic table and fire ring.

 Myakka River State Park

 One of Florida’s oldest and largest state parks, Myakka River State Park has three campgrounds with a total of 90 sites.

 Every site has water hookups and 50 amp electric service, and the 38 sites in the new Palmetto Ridge campground also have sewer hookups.
 A dump station is available for everybody else.
 Sites in all three campgrounds have fire rings and picnic tables.

 The park is paradise for cyclists and paddlers, not to mention hikers and wildlife observation.
 I was amazed how close I could get to a red-shouldered hawk sitting quietly in a tree.

-There are 7 miles of paved park roads and backcountry dirt roads that wind through backwoods habitats.
+There are seven miles of paved park roads and backcountry dirt roads that wind through backwoods habitats.
 Canoe or kayak on a large lake or down the wild and scenic Myakka River.

 J. B. Starkey Wilderness Park (Tents Only, Cabins)

 This massive 12,000-acre park is part of a 18,000-acre water-management preserve, offering unlimited hiking opportunities and a seven-mile paved bike trail, which is a segment of the 42-mile Suncoast Trail.
 Bicycling here is perfect for families, as there are no road crossings.